MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-connector-graph.md

 Multivalued attributes (Collection) are also supported for any of a type from the list above.

-The connector uses the ‘`id`’ attribute for anchor and DN for all objects.
+The connector uses the `id` attribute for anchor and DN for all objects.
 Therefore, rename isn't needed, because Graph API doesn't allow an object to change its `id` attribute.

 ## Access token lifetime